-Alexander W. Astin, Helen S. Astin, and Jennifer A. Lindholm Higher Education Research Institute Graduate School of Education & Information Studies University of California, Los Angeles In 2003, we began a seven-year study examining how students change during the college years and the role that college plays in facilitating the development of their spiritual qualities.
-Funded by the John Templeton Foundation, "Spirituality in Higher Education: Students' Search for Meaning and Purpose," is the first national longitudinal study of students' spiritual growth.
+Graduate School of Education & Information Studies University of California, Los Angeles

+In 2003, we began a seven-year study examining how students' spiritual qualities change during the college years and the role that college plays in facilitating spiritual development.
+Funded by the John Templeton Foundation, "Spirituality in Higher Education: Students' Search for Meaning and Purpose," is the first national longitudinal study of college students' spiritual growth.